Skip to content

 2. On Getting Started, click Next.

-Once you click Create New, the new Foundry app is associated with Volt MX Go Iris.
 The default name is the same as your Project Name.

-4. On Identity Service:
+4. On Identity Service.

 1. Enter the required details in the Create New Identity Service and click Next.